 V. African Union (AU)

-11. The Africa Mining Vision is a policy framework for “transparent, equitable and optimal exploitation of mineral resources to underpin broad-based sustainable growth and socio-economic development” signed by AU Member States in 2009.
+11. The Africa Mining Vision is a policy framework for “transparent, equitable and optimal exploitation of mineral resources to underpin broad-based sustainable natural resources growth and socio-economic development” signed by AU Member States in 2009.
 The AMV sets out how mining can be used to drive continental development.
 The major interventions pf the AMV cover:

 - Improving the quality of geological data;